manateeit/rools/package-tools/DEVELOPER_GUIDE.md

 ### Setup

-To use the GitHub Actions workflow:
+To use the GitHub Actions workflows:

-1. Ensure your repository has the `.github/workflows/build-packages.yml` file at the root of the repository
+1. Ensure your repository has both workflow files at the root of the repository:
+   - `.github/workflows/build-packages.yml`
+   - `.github/workflows/dev-builds.yml`

 2. Set up the required secrets in your GitHub repository:
    - `NPM_TOKEN`: Your NPM authentication token
    - `NUGET_API_KEY`: Your NuGet API key

 ### Usage

-The workflow runs automatically on:
+The workflows run automatically on:
-- Push to any branch (development builds)
+- Push to any branch except main (development builds via dev-builds.yml)
+- Push to main branch (via build-packages.yml)
-- Pull requests to the main branch
+- Pull requests to the main branch (via build-packages.yml)
-- Creation of a new release
+- Creation of a new release (via build-packages.yml)

 For automated publishing:

 1. Create a new release in GitHub with the appropriate version tag (e.g., `v1.0.0`)
-2. The workflow will automatically:
+2. The main workflow will automatically:
    - Build and test both packages on multiple platforms
    - Publish the packages to NPM and NuGet
    - Update version references in documentation

 ### Customization

-You can customize the workflow by editing the `.github/workflows/build-packages.yml` file:
+You can customize the workflows by editing the workflow files:
 - Add or remove operating systems or runtime versions in the matrix strategy
 - Modify the build, test, or publish steps
 - Add additional jobs or steps as needed